Lee Iacocca, auto executive who saved Chrysler from bankruptcy, dies at 94

-(Reuters) - Lee Iacocca, a charismatic U.S. auto industry executive and visionary, who gave America the Ford Mustang and Chrysler minivan, and was celebrated for saving Chrysler from going out of business, died at the age of 94, the Washington Post reported.
+(Reuters) - Lee Iacocca, the charismatic U.S. auto industry executive who gave America the Ford Mustang and was celebrated for saving Chrysler from going out of business, has died at the age of 94, Fiat Chrysler said.

-He died Tuesday at his home in Bel-Air, California of complications from Parkinson’s disease, his daughter Lia Iacocca Assad told the Post.
+Iacocca died Tuesday at his home in Bel-Air, California of complications from Parkinson’s disease, his daughter Lia Iacocca Assad told the Washington Post.

+“The company is saddened by the news of Lee Iacocca’s passing.
+He played a historic role in steering Chrysler through crisis and making it a true competitive force,” Fiat Chrysler Automobiles (FCHA.MI) said in a statement.

+“He was one of the great leaders of our company and the auto industry as a whole.
+He also played a profound and tireless role on the national stage as a business statesman and philanthropist,” the company said.

 During a nearly five-decade career in Detroit that began in 1946 at Ford Motor Co (F.N), the proud son of Italian immigrants made the covers of Time, Newsweek and the New York Times Sunday Magazine in stories portraying him as the avatar of the American Auto Age.
 One of the first celebrity U.S. chief executives, his autobiography made best-seller lists in the mid-1980s.